-Travellers coming from the airport get a true taste of the desert with sand dunes, camels, and Bedouin tents clearly visible.
+Travellers coming from the airport get a true taste of the desert as they drive past sand dunes, camels, and Bedouin tents clearly visible.
 Once in the city, visitors can have a picnic on the Dammam Corniche, take a walk on Al Morjan Island, and eat dinner and tour the cultural museum at the Heritage Village.

 Located about 19 miles (30km) from the city, Half Moon Bay is a popular recreational spot and weekend excursion from Dammam.
 Known for excellent scuba diving, fishing, and sailing, the area has several public beaches, as well as entertainment areas, King Fahad Coastal City, and Palm Beach Resort.